cha87de/clouds-exercises/ex-6/lesson-swarm.md

   registry:2
 ```

 Next, copy the Dockerfiles from exercise 5 to dockernode1.
 Change the `docker-compose.yml` file to the following content
-(replace `bwcloud-fipXYZ` to fit your `$publicHostname`):
+(replace `omistack-vmXYZ` to fit your `$publicHostname`):

 ```
 version: '3'
 services:
     web:
         build: Mediawiki
-        image: bwcloud-fipXYZ.rz.uni-ulm.de:5000/mediawiki
+        image: omistack-vmXYZ.e-technik.uni-ulm.de:5000/mediawiki
         ports:
           - 80:80
         deploy: